-- (iii) Immediately order the necessary transcript or have necessary vouchers prepared and submitted to the trial judge.
-Any order or voucher for transcript must request overnight preparation.
-If transcript is ordered, the appellant must pay for it promptly upon completion. - (iv) Submit a written motion setting forth the relief sought and the grounds therefor, and personally serve a copy on the other parties.
-The motion must be accompanied by a copy of the order being appealed from and any other documents filed in the Superior Court which counsel believes essential for the court's consideration. - (C) Opposing counsel must submit and personally serve a written response or cross-motion in compliance with Rule 4 (c)(2)(B)(iv). - (D) The Clerk will advise the assigned division of this court of the pendency of the emergency appeal so that the case may be promptly decided or scheduled for argument where appropriate. - (E) In the case of a juvenile interlocutory appeal, the motion must be filed no later than 4:00 pm on the next calendar day after the filing of the notice of appeal.
-Any opposition must be filed with the Clerk by noon on the following calendar day, unless these times are shortened by court order. - (d) Appeal by an Inmate Confined in an Institution. - (1) If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 4 (d)(1).
-If an inmate files a notice of appeal in either a civil or a criminal case, the notice is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - (A) it is accompanied by: - (i) a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or - (ii) evidence (such as a postmark or date stamp) showing that the notice was deposited and that postage was prepaid; or - (B) the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 4 (d)(1)(A)(i). - (2) If an inmate files the first notice of appeal under this Rule 4 (d), the 14-day period provided in Rule 4 (a)(3) for another party to file a notice of appeal runs from the date when the Superior Court dockets the first notice. - (e) Mistaken Filing in the Court of Appeals.
-If a notice of appeal is submitted to this court, the Clerk must note on the notice the date when it was received and send it to the Clerk of the

-Superior Court.
-The notice is then considered filed in the Superior Court on the date so noted.

-(f) Remand to the Superior Court.
+- (c) Appeal by an Inmate Confined in an Institution. - (1) If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 4-(d)(1).
+If an inmate files a notice of appeal in either a civil or a criminal case, the notice is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - (A) it is accompanied by: - (i) a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or - (ii) evidence (such as a postmark or date stamp) showing that the notice was deposited and that postage was prepaid; or - (B) the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 4-(d)(1)(A)(i). - (2) If an inmate files the first notice of appeal under this Rule 4-(d), the 14-day period provided in Rule 4-(a)(3) for another party to file a notice of appeal runs from the date when the Superior Court dockets the first notice. - (d) Mistaken Filing in the Court of Appeals.
+If a notice of appeal is submitted to this court, the Clerk must note on the notice the date when it was received and send it to the Clerk of the Superior Court.
+The notice is then considered filed in the Superior Court on the date so noted. - (e) Remand to the Superior Court.
 When a case is pending in this court, and the Superior Court has indicated its intention to grant a motion that will alter or amend the order, decision, judgment, or sentence that is the subject of the appeal, the movant must notify the Court of Appeals, and any party may request a remand of the case for that purpose by filing in this court a motion to remand the case stating the trial judge's intention.
-See Rule 41 (e).
+See Rule 41-(e).

 Rule 5.
 Appeals by Permission Pursuant to D.C.
-Code § 11-721 (d) (2001).
+Code § 11-721-(d) (2001).